liferay/liferay-docs/develop/tutorials/articles/mobile-apps-with-liferay-screens/06-creating-android-screenlets.markdown

             void setTitle(String value);
         }

-2. Build your UI using a layout XML file.
-Here, this file is called `bookmark_default.xml`.
-Put in two `EditText` tags: one for the URL and another for the title.
-Also, add a `Button` tag to let the user save the bookmark.
-Note that the root element is a custom class.
-You'll create this class in the next section.
+2. Build your screenlet's UI by writing a layout XML file.
+Be sure to include the UI elements you want to use for displaying the attributes you defined in the previous step.
+This file's root element should be a custom view class that you'll create in the next step.
+For the `AddBookmarkScreenlet` in this example, this layout file is called `bookmark_default.xml`.
+It has two `EditText` tags: one for the URL and another for the title.
+It also contains a `Button` tag to let the user save the bookmark.

         <?xml version="1.0" encoding="utf-8"?>
         <com.your.package.AddBookmarkView